Érick Gutiérrez: PSV

+Guadalajara

+On 2 July 2023, Gutiérrez returned to Mexico and joined Guadalajara.

 International career

 Youth

 Gutiérrez was called up by the under-20 team managed by Sergio Almaguer for the 2015 CONCACAF U-20 Championship.
 He was named captain of the team despite only playing only in four matches out of the six as Mexico went on to win the tournament and earned a berth to the 2015 FIFA U-20 World Cup in New Zealand.
 He would also be listed on the tournament's Best XI.

 Selected to participate at the 2015 FIFA U-20 World Cup, he was Mexico's captain during the tournament as the team failed to pass the group stage.

 On 18 September 2015, Gutiérrez was selected by coach Raúl Gutiérrez to play in the 2015 CONCACAF Men's Olympic Qualifying Championship.

 He was also picked to represent Mexico at the 2016 Summer Olympics in Rio de Janeiro, Brazil.
 On 7 August, he scored four goals as Mexico bounced back to win 5–1 after Fiji took the lead in the first half of the second group stage match.